nsfcac/repacss-user-guide/docs/software/module-system.md

     ```bash
     module load mpich
     ```
+    before using any of these packages.
-    Make sure you are loading the default zen4 mpich, not the h100 mpich.
+    To make sure you are loading the default zen4 mpich, not the h100 mpich.
 After loading, check the module path with:

     ```bash
     module show mpich
     ```
     The path should include `/opt/apps/nfs/modules/zen4/rocky9.4/mpich/4.1.2-a5xh3ge/Core`.

-    before using any of these packages.

 | Module                | Version        | Description                                                      |
 |-----------------------|---------------|------------------------------------------------------------------|